neivv/aice/Documentation.md

 with a single name will be a compile error.
 The variable types are

 - `spritelocal` A variable that is shared between images of a single sprite.
+- `if_uninit spritelocal` Only sets the spritelocal variable if it has not already been set somewhere else.
+This can be useful to set a default value if a variable may not have been initialized yet.
 - `global` A global variable, shared between iscript of all images, regardless of player.
 `global` can be useful when wanting to move data to a child image that a following command creates, as the first frame of the child's iscript will execute immediately before execution